DivSingh77/Manufacturer---Agent/README.md

 # Manufacturer Agent

-An AI-powered, persona-aware manufacturing operations assistant for querying **inventory** and **procurement** data using natural language.
+A persona-aware AI assistant for manufacturing operations that answers natural-language questions over live **inventory** and **procurement** data.

-The system converts natural-language business questions into safe PostgreSQL queries, enforces persona-specific access rules, executes validated queries against a live database, generates business-friendly responses, and returns structured visualization data for the frontend.

-The project is built using:
+The system is designed around three different business personas:

+- Warehouse
+- Procurement
+- Business Owner

+Each persona has different access boundaries and asks fundamentally different types of questions.

+The application uses:

 - Next.js
 - FastAPI